Tim Trautmann / Archive

 C

-A skateboarder in crisp white shirt and dark pants executes a smooth rail grind in the atmospheric underground space of Commonwealth Skateboarding in Portland's Buckman neighborhood.
+A skateboarder in crisp white shirt and dark pants executes a smooth rail grind in the atmospheric indoor space of Commonwealth Skateboarding in Portland's Buckman neighborhood.
 The moody lighting creates dramatic shadows against weathered concrete walls adorned with vibrant street art murals, while industrial ceiling fixtures cast pools of golden light across the worn wooden rails.
 The scene captures the raw authenticity of Portland's skateboarding culture within this iconic Southeast 20th Avenue skate shop.

 Flow at Commonwealth Skateboarding